 Criminal law is a serious and intricate process that requires expertise and strategic thinking to successfully defend clients faced with serious charges.
 The right firm handling your case can make the difference between incarceration and remaining free.
-We work to protect your rights throughout the legal process, providing an experienced and effective defense.
+We work to protect your rights throughout the legal process, providing a strategic and effective defense.

-We represent clients who have been accused in a number of state criminal categories, including:
+We represent clients who are accused in all state criminal offenses, including:

 - Drug Offenses